-Wuhan offers hope on virus front; Italy nears stark toll
+Italian virus death toll nears China’s as outbreak spreads

 “Today, we have seen the dawn after so many days of hard effort,” said Jiao Yahui, a senior inspector at the National Health Commission.

 While China did not report any new cases in Wuhan or Hubei province, it did record eight additional deaths.
-Wuhan has been under a strict lockdown since January.

-Still, the virus, which has infected 222,000 people around the world, took its toll elsewhere, both in human and economic terms.

 European stock markets were up only slightly after losses in Asia despite a massive 750 billion-euro stimulus package announced overnight by the European Central Bank.
 Oil dropped below $21 a barrel Wednesday for the first time since 2002, and rose slightly Thursday to $23.